PHOENIXCONTACT/MORYX-Framework/docs/tutorials/DataModel/CodeFirst.md

 ---
 # Code first

-This article describes the usage of the Code First approach with [Entity Framework](https://docs.microsoft.com/en-us/ef/) and [Npgsql](http://www.npgsql.org) in the world of the MaRVIN Platform.
+This article describes the usage of the Code First approach with [Entity Framework](https://docs.microsoft.com/en-us/ef/) and [Npgsql](http://www.npgsql.org) in the world of the MARVIN Platform.

 The database access layer is implemented with help of the [UnitOfWork Repository Pattern](xref:Model.UnitOfWorkPattern).
 For the further reading it is necessary to have a rough understanding about it.

-MaRVIN fully supports the Code First approach.
+MARVIN fully supports the Code First approach.
 The next lines of code will show you exemplary how the Code First approach can be implemented.

 ## Basics